MrGrasss/BlitzGen-Nr1TeleGen/README.md

 {
   "5sim-token": "",
   "sms-activate-token": "",
+  "operator": "any",
   "telegram_api": "pyrogram",
   "sim_provider": "5sim",
   "max_wait_time_code": 60,
   "add_two_faq": true,
   "two_faq_pass": "",
+  "randomize_username": true
 }
 ```

 - `5sim-token` and `sms-activate-token`: Tokens for the respective number services.
+- `operator`: The selected operator, which can be "any".
 - `telegram_api`: Choose between "pyrogram" or "telethon" as your Telegram API.
 - `sim_provider`: The SMS or number service to use (currently available: "sms-activate" and "5sim").
 - `max_wait_time_code`: The maximum amount of time to wait on a code.
 - `add_two_faq`: Whether to automatically add two-factor authentication (2FA) to a created account.
 - `two_faq_pass`: The two-factor authentication (2FA) password for the created account (KEEP THIS THE SAME FOR ALL).
+- `randomize_username`: Whether to add a random username to a created account.

 ## Support